 At Leamington, we firmly believe that to make the most of the internet, children need to make smart decisions when online.
-Recently, our school acquired the 360 Safe Award which helped empower our children to use the internet safely and wisely and to be confident explorers of the online world.
-A fantastic time was had by all and this was just another example of how we embed important safeguarding messages into our curriculum.
+Our school has acquired the 360 Safe Award which has helped empower our children to use the internet safely and wisely and to be confident explorers of the online world.

 At Leamington Community Primary School, we believe that Computing lessons play a vital role in children’s education.
 Use of computers and different devices enables children to solve problems, increases their confidence and helps them to become more aware of the ever-changing world we live in.
 We believe our curriculum ignites curiosity and inspires our children to look forward into the future.
 The development of Computing is changing at home and in the community, its impact on the lives of individuals continues to grow and it is essential that our pupils can take advantage of its opportunities and understand its effects.
 Therefore, it is important that pupils in our school gain the appropriate skills, knowledge and understanding to have the confidence and capability to use computing throughout their lives.

 At Leamington, we are currently developing our computing curriculum to be taught in line with our immersive curriculum.
 We will be adapting the SIL Planning ‘Teach Computing’.
 We believe it will not only be creative and inclusive but to also provide opportunities that will be challenging and ignite curiosity through our immersive and interactive learning.
 We are encouraging staff to embed computing across the whole curriculum to make learning creative and accessible.
 We want our pupils to be fluent with a range of tools to best express their understanding and hope by Upper Key Stage 2, children will have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.